-Guidance on Mitigation - Ecology has updated its guidance on mitigation to better reflect changes in our understanding of wetland science and management.
+Guidance on Mitigation - Ecology updated its guidance on mitigation in 2006 to reflect changes in our understanding of wetland science and management.

 Ecology's wetlands staff are available to work with local jurisdictions to develop effective wetland protection programs that include the best available science.

 Copyright © Washington State Department of Ecology.
 See http://www.ecy.wa.gov/copyright.html.